byu-oit/web-cdn/README.md

 - Remove redundant files (todos.md, wishlist.md, etc.)
 - Switch to Terraform and GHA
 - Use latest recommended node version
+- Cache docker images
+- Use a GitHub bot we can control
 - Add tests
 - Solidify name (web-cdn, web-community-cdn, etc.)